Metabolic dysfunction–associated steatotic liver disease: Medication

 Treatment with medications is primarily aimed at improving liver disease and is generally limited to those with biopsy-proven MASH and fibrosis.

-Fenofibrate continues to be one of the most effective medicine in reducing serum triglycerides levels in people living with MASLD, commonly seen in people with obesity and/or diabetes.
-In a meta-analysis involving data from 5 randomized controlled trials, fenofibrate was found to be safe to use in people with MASLD, as was superior to atorvastatin, omega-3 fatty acids and pioglitazone, omega-3 fatty acids with regards to serum triglycerides reduction.
+Fenofibrate remains one of the most effective medicines in reducing serum triglyceride levels in people living with MASLD, commonly seen in people with obesity and/or diabetes.
+In a meta-analysis of data from five randomized controlled trials, fenofibrate was found to be safe for use in people with MASLD.
+It was superior to atorvastatin, omega-3 fatty acids, and pioglitazone in reducing serum triglycerides.

 Insulin sensitizers (metformin and thiazolidinediones, such as pioglitazone) are not specifically recommended for MASLD as they do not directly improve the liver condition.
-They can be indicated for diabetic individuals, after a careful assessment of risks, to reduce insulin resistance and risks of complications.
+They can be indicated for diabetic individuals, after careful assessment of risks, to reduce insulin resistance and the risks of complications.
 Indeed, the side effects associated with thiazolidinedione medications, which include osteopenia, increased fracture risk, fluid retention, congestive heart failure, bladder cancer, and long-term weight gain, have limited their adoption.
 Due to these side effects, the AASLD recommends the use of pioglitazone only for individuals with biopsy-proven MASH, and the Asia-Pacific Work Group recommends them only for individuals with MASLD with known diabetic issues.
-However, the AASLD advises against the use of metformin as studies were inconclusive about the improvement of the liver's histological condition.
+However, the AASLD advises against the use of metformin, as studies were inconclusive regarding whether it improves liver histology.
 Although there was an improvement in insulin resistance and serum aminotransferases, this did not translate into MASH improvements.
 The NICE provides similar guidelines to the AASLD regarding pioglitazone and recommends it be administered in secondary care to adults with advanced liver fibrosis irrespective of whether or not they have diabetes.